ya-ming/oidc/README.md

 ## Environment configuration

-Create 3 loop back interfaces on the Windows machine.
+Create 4 loop back interfaces on the Windows machine.

-* 10.0.0.10 for the client.
+* 10.0.0.10 for the client 1.
+* 10.0.0.11 for the client 2, to test back-channel logout, 2 clients are needed.
 * 20.0.0.25 for the authorizationServer.
 * 30.0.0.30 for the protectedResource.